Home

 What's more, the managers themselves are sick of themselves.
 They can't do anything with their hands unless they are a super-technical manager on a super-technical project, which is rare.
 I've heard a lot of complaints that after a year or two of project management, the PM wants to get his hands dirty working with code again, and it is already hard/impossible / lost the grip.
 The exceptions are the FAANG giants.

-It is possible to grow into team leaders when you have authority in the team, and your future subordinates respect you and trust you.
+It is possible to grow into a team leaders when you have authority in the team, and your future subordinates respect you and trust you.
 There's no way without that, and it's much harder to earn your team's trust, especially when you start out as a junior developer than having the blessing of people at the top.
 A leader exists only when people allow him or her to lead them, there is no other way.

 Once an engineer - forever an engineer